jbcodeforce/jbcodeforce.github.io/docs/techno/scaleway/index.md

 ## Compute

-VM or Bare metal, see [offerings](https://www.scaleway.com/en/docs/compute/instances/reference-content/choosing-instance-type/), with [pricing information.](https://www.scaleway.com/en/pricing/)
+It supports VM or Bare metal machines, see [offerings](https://www.scaleway.com/en/docs/compute/instances/reference-content/choosing-instance-type/), with [pricing information.](https://www.scaleway.com/en/pricing/)

 There is a [scaleway CLI](https://github.com/scaleway/scaleway-cli) which can run in a docker image: